Millennial AI

 Right for you if

-• You operate in a regulated industry (financial services, healthcare, insurance, HR tech) where AI decisions carry direct compliance or fiduciary exposure.
+• You operate in a regulated industry (financial services, healthcare, insurance, HR tech) where AI decisions carry compliance or fiduciary exposure.

 Not right if